isakro/shoredate/README.md

 devtools::install_github("isakro/shoredate")
 ```

-The package can then be loaded:
+When it has been installed the package can be loaded:

 ``` r
 library(shoredate)